open-tenancy/opentenancy_law/topics.md

  - space heating or heating
  - water heating
  - water
- - damage to exterior walls
- - structural problems with windows and doors
- - problems with roof
  - repairs relating to drains and exterior pipes
  - furniture
  - decoration of the property